 It should come as no surprise that many Americans take a dim view of paying taxes.1 Still, the saying coined by Ben Franklin more than 200 years ago—“Nothing is certain except death and taxes”—rings true today: Taxes are inevitable.
 The sooner you get started, the better prepared you’ll be both for this tax season and in future years.

-As the new, July 15 federal tax filing and payment deadline approaches, if you haven’t already filed, consider taking these steps:
+As the April 18 federal tax filing and payment deadline approaches, it may be helpful to review Morgan Stanley’s 2021 Federal Income Tax Tables, and if you haven’t already filed, consider these tax season tips:

 Tax time, unfortunately, can involve a mountain of paperwork.
-Make sure you have all of your important documents ready before you begin filing so you can avoid mistakes and take advantage of every deduction you’re entitled to.
-Documents and information you may need may include:
+Make sure you have all your important documents ready before you begin filing, so you can avoid mistakes and take advantage of every deduction you’re entitled to.
+Documents and information you may need to include:

 - Records of charitable contributions